squer-solutions/k8s-workshop/namespaces.md

 # Hands on: Namespaces

+List all namespaces:
-kubectl get namespace
+`kubectl get namespace`

+Create a new namespace using the `kubectl create namespace` command:
-kubectl create namespace test
+`kubectl create namespace test`

+Run a new pod in the new namespace using the `kubectl run` command:
-kubectl run test-app -–image=nginx -–namespace=test
+`kubectl run test-app -–image=nginx -–namespace=test`

+List all pods:
-kubectl get pods
+`kubectl get pods`

+List all pods in the new namespace:
-kubectl get pods –-namespace=test
+`kubectl get pods –-namespace=test`

+List all pods in all namespaces:
-kubectl get pods -A
+`kubectl get pods -A`

+Change the current namespace:
-kubectl config set-context --current --namespace=<namespace-name>
+`kubectl config set-context --current --namespace=<namespace-name>`

+Delete the new namespace:
-kubectl delete namespace test
+`kubectl delete namespace test`

+List all pods in all namespaces:
-kubectl get pods -A
+`kubectl get pods -A`